 Wilson Men's Ultra Complete Golf Set, Standard Edition

-Wilson is a brand synonymous with affordability, and that is why we felt the Ultra Complete Golf Set will be an affordable yet high-quality for many beginners out there.
+Wilson is a brand synonymous with affordability, and that is why we feel the Ultra Complete Golf Set is an affordable yet high-quality for beginners out there.

 The Complete Set features:

 - A Putter

 So, you will have 10 clubs in total and a stand bag with a pretty good value.

 One major downside (in our opinion), you might want to consider is the steel shafts instead of graphite.
 Graphite shafts can significantly improve distance for beginners with lower swing speed.